 Leadership: Luther C. Talks , Shelby Rowe, Sadé Heart of the Hawk, Rob England

+Formed to respond to the growing rates of suicide amongst the First People of the United States, the Indigenous Peoples’ Committee of the AAS will work to ensure that the good work already being done by the American Association of Suicidology, its Board of Directors, and its members intentionally reflects and responds to the needs of Federally-recognized Tribes, Native communities in both urban & rural settings and Native health and wellness centers across the nation.
 This committee will engage Indigenous people in the work of suicide prevention, acting to strengthen AAS’ reach into Native America, demonstrating the commitment of AAS to the dissemination of culturally-appropriate and resonant suicide prevention resources, education and messaging for Indigenous peoples across the nation.

-Co-chairs – Margaret Brown & Bruce Crow
+Chair – Bruce Crow

 The Public Health Committee will provide national and international leadership on behalf of AAS for advancing comprehensive data-driven public health approaches to preventing suicide, other self-directed violence, and suicidal thoughts and behaviors.